TravelTimN/codeinstitute/README.md

+10DEC2020 - update branch from `master` to `main`.

+---

-This is my very first webpage for my Code Institute studies using Cloud9 IDE.
+This is my very first webpage for my Code Institute studies using ~~Cloud9~~ VSCode IDE.
 It contains three different web pages:

 # index.html